FirespriteLtd/website/site/content/careers/_index.md

   body: >-
-    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown in stature over the last few years to over 100 developers creating amazing experiences at the cutting-edge of gaming hardware and technologies.
+    Founded in 2012 by a management team with over 100 years of collective experience in art, business, design and technical disciplines, Firesprite has grown in stature over the last few years with a team over 100 professional developers ('Sprites'!) creating amazing experiences at the cutting-edge of gaming hardware and technologies.
 team:
   show: false
   title: The Team